switchupcb/disgo/_gen/README.md

 # Generator

 Disgo uses generators to easily update and maintain over 10,000 lines of code.

+## Build

+Use `go build -o gen` to build the executable file for the generator.
+This may require you to set the `GOWORK` environment variable to `off`.

 ## Dasgo